 - Research & Development

 A social media listening tool can help with the first two items in the list.
-Listening tools monitor social network sites as well as blogs, forums and media sites and are looking out for particular keywords which you enter in to the app.
+Listening tools monitor social network sites as well as blogs, forums and media sites and are looking out for particular keywords which you enter into the app.
 It parses the data to help give you an overview of how much buzz your brand is generating, groups keywords together to help you understand what the gist of the conversation is and lets you know how the marketing views your product or brand.

 A social media analytics platform like Unmetric is used to gather intelligence on how you can create better social media marketing strategies by analyzing your own efforts and that of your competitors.
-Benchmarking abilities and campaign intelligence add to the levels of insights that can be drawn out of the data pulled from the various social networks.

 Start your Free Trial